at the Beverly Hills Lingual Institute

 Rewardingly guttural, Arabic has a fearsome reputation for challenging pronunciation.
 It is worth noting, however, that more than two-thirds of the sounds in Arabic exist in the English language.

-Take the time to learn Arabic and you'll be introduced to fascinating people and cultures the world over.
+Take the time to learn Arabic and you'll gain more than language.
+Arabic will introduce you to fascinating people and cultures the world over.
 Arab hospitality is truly unique, particularly when you make the effort to speak the language!

 Arabic is written right-to-left.
-There are 29 letters in the Arabic alphabet, with no capital letters.
+There are 29 letters in the Arabic alphabet (if the long vowel 'Alif' and the 'Hamzah' are counted as separate letters), with no capital letters.
 All the letters in the alphabet are consonants, with the possible exception of the first letter.
-Aleph does not have its own sound, but is used to stretch the short A vowel to form the long AA vowel.
+'Alif' or 'Aleph' does not have its own sound, but is used to stretch the short A vowel to form the long AA vowel.
 The eleven vowels are written as separate marks that go on top or underneath these letters.

 Writing in Arabic is cursive, which means that most letters have to be connected together to make words.
 Some letters do not follow this rule, and prefer to stand on their own.